Shawn-gitman/Periodic_Classification_LogisticR/README.md

 [Step.3] Label Time-Series.

-If it has periodcity, type
+If it has periodicity, type
 ```rb
 Type the label(ex: 1- Periodic, 2- Non-Periodic): 1
 ```